Running jobs

 $

-Once you have a job running on a node, you can SSH directly to it and run additional processes2, or observe how you application behaves, debug issues, and so on.
+Once you have a job running on a node, you can SSH directly to it and run additional processes2, or observe how your application behaves, debug issues, and so on.

 The salloc command supports the same parameters as sbatch, and can override any default configuration.
 Note that any #SBATCH directive in your job script will not be interpreted by salloc when it is executed in this way.
 You must specify all arguments directly on the command line for them to be taken into account.